Our Local Offer & SEN Report

 How we know if a child/young person has special educational needs

-All children at Stephen Hawking School have a Statement of Special Educational Needs or an Education, Care and Health Plan.
+All children at Stephen Hawking School have an Education, Health & Care Plan (EHCP).
 These documents are written following a full multi-professional assessment.

 For needs that may not have been identified as part of these assessments or that develop over the pupil’s time in school we continue to work closely with other agencies such as the NHS and the educational psychology service.
 We also work closely with parents so that any additional needs that they are aware of can be raised with the school.